 Great photos help tell the story of the year in a way your readers will always remember.
 Up your photography game with help from these great resources.

 - Beautiful, eye-catching photos are what makes a yearbook.
-Take a look at the amazing images in 100+ Great Yearbook Photos That Captured Our Attention and Why, and read what we thought made them stand out.
+Take a look at the amazing images in 101+ Great Yearbook Photos That Captured Our Attention, and read what we thought made them stand out.

 6. We will spice up our index.

 The index is one of the most viewed sections of your yearbook.
-Don’t let it be humdrum and boring.
-It deserves the same attention as the rest of your masterpiece!
-If you want to add a little zest to your index all it takes is a little time and energy.
+Don’t let it be boring.
+It deserves the same attention as the rest of your masterpiece.
+If you want to add a little zest to your index, all it takes is a little time and energy.
 Here are six creative ideas on how to spice up your index.

 7. We will find interesting story ideas and facts.

-Every person has a story to tell, and with each new year, comes the opportunity to get creative.
+Every person has a story to tell, and with each new year comes the opportunity to get creative.
 Always look for the most interesting stories and facts possible to capture your readers.
-The Yearbook Suite curriculum has several great units that will help you in this process.
+The Yearbook Suite curriculum has great units to help you in this process.

 - Before your yearbook staff can begin writing stories, they need to acquire the right information.
 The Art of the Interview will help your staff learn how to interview sources and get the information they need to write interesting stories.